enj/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

     - pods
     - pod/exec
     verbs:
-    - impersonate-on:list
+    - impersonate-on:user-info:list
-    - impersonate-on:get
+    - impersonate-on:user-info:get
 ```
-- SAR check on impersonating scheduled node with permissions.
+- SAR check on impersonating associated node with permissions.
 The impersonator has the
 user extra info of `"authentication.kubernetes.io/node-name": "node1"`
   - The impersonator can impersonate node1.
   - The impersonator cannot impersonate node2.